Table of Content:

 - The employee will miss out on the retirement pension under the Employees’ Pension Scheme (EPS).

-- The employee will also miss out on the Insurance benefit that is covered under the EDLI Scheme in case of accidental death before retirement, coverage provided by EPFO.
+- The employee will also miss out on the Insurance benefit (up to INR 6,00,000) that is covered under the EDLI Scheme — in case of accidental death during service before retirement — provided by EPFO.
+This benefit can also be availed by the employee’s nominee.

 - The employee will not receive a lump sum amount on retirement.